 Finalizing the Bank's balance sheet.
 The aggregate balance sheet has been divided between the Bank and Arion Bank as at 22 October 2008.
 Separate balance sheets for the Bank and Arion Bank had to be prepared.
-Financial disclosure and financial information is an ongoing process, financial information for the Bank as of 31 December 2009 can be seen in chapter 2 Financial analysis.
+Financial disclosure and financial information is an ongoing process, financial information for the Bank is published twice a year in the Creditors' Report.